ppy/osu-wiki/wiki/Tournaments/NPC/2/en.md

     - Exclusion of specific players for an entire match
     - Declaring the match as Lost by Default
     - Disqualification from the entire tournament

 ### Stage Instructions

-1. In the qualifiers, all team will play a same pool.
+1. In the qualifiers, all teams will play the same mappool.
 2. The qualifiers contains 7 maps in total, 4 NoMod, 2 Hidden, 2 HardRock, 2 DoubleTime.
 3. Each team will only play through the qualifiers once in a designated lobby.
 4. Each team must have 2 members to play each map.
-Players an exchange freely between each map.
+Players can exchange freely between each map.
 5. All teams will play their qualifiers in separated rooms.
 6. The top 32 seeded teams will advance to the Round of 32.
 7. Following the Qualifiers, Double Elimination stages will be played.
 This means that the winner moves to the next stage and the losing team gets moved to the Loser bracket.